g0bel1n/g0bel1n/README.md

 # Lucas Saban

 Master student at [Ensae Paris](https://www.ensae.fr/en/) and MVA (ENS Paris-Saclay).
 Interested in Machine Learning, Deep Learning, Swarm intelligence.
-I'm actually focusing on metaheuristics optimization technics and especially about Ant Colony Optimization.
+I'm actually focusing on metaheuristics optimization technics and especially o Ant Colony Optimization.

 I publish some of my projects here.
 They are far from being perfect, so feel free to PR or e-mail me with advices !